Parents, educators, experts talk to kids on race amid unrest

 He’s also dad to 4-year-old Imani.

 When his daughter was born, Kendi found few books on race and racism for the very young.
-He wrote his own, a board book in rhyme out this month from the Penguin Random House imprint Kokila Books.
+He wrote his own, a board book in rhyme out this month from the Penguin Young Readers imprint Kokila Books.

 Titled “Antiracist Baby,” it’s one of a surge of titles on racism making their way up the Amazon bestseller list.